Orange County Property Division Lawyer

 A: Yes, a prenuptial agreement can override California’s community property laws.
 Couples can get a prenup before their marriage to decide how assets and debts will be divided if they divorce.
 This can be an effective way for individuals to protect their property and any businesses.
 It can also be a tool to avoid lengthy and costly legal battles over community property.

-If your spouse is challenging your claim to separately owned property, contact our family law attorney in Orange County or Irvine at the Goldberg Legal Group.
+If your spouse is challenging your claim to separately owned property, contact our family law attorney in Orange County at the Goldberg Legal Group.
 We address separate property appreciation, commingling of separate property and many other property division issues in Southern California.
 With more than a decade of experience in determining the value of a given asset and in dividing marital assets, our skilled attorneys will work with you, providing you the peace of mind you deserve in these complicated times.
 The first consultation is complimentary, so contact us now and help us get started on your case!

 Do not waste any time and call us now for a free consultation!